josh1-sarthak/memory-card/README.md

 It consists of :
 - scoreboard - that displays the current score and best score achieved so far
-- multiple cards that shuffled up everytime you click and updates score according to your recognition power.
+- multiple cards that gets shuffled up everytime you click and updates score according to your recognition power.

 It is implemented in functional components (hooks).